 Despite not meeting analysts’ high expectations, Apple still had some impressive numbers selling 17 million iPads, a record in a quarter, and 26 million iPhones, 3 million short of the expected 29 million.
 However, with fierce competition from Google, Amazon, Samsung, HTC, Blackberry, Microsoft/ Nokia, those numbers might be getting smaller in the future.

-Although some consumers are probably waiting for Apple’s iPhone 5 to be release sometimes this fall, the lower iPhone sales was somewhat expected.
+Although some consumers are probably waiting for Apple’s iPhone 5 to be released sometime this fall, the lower iPhone sales were somewhat expected.
 However, we believe that Apple’s earnings will continue to be under intense pressure in the future as they have to fend off strong competition from rivals.
-As these rivals are major players with deep pockets such as Microsoft having recently joined the fray in the tablet market and receiving positive reviews of their own Surface tablet, we wonder if Apple has reached its limit for record sales.
+As these rivals are major players with deep pockets such as Microsoft has recently joined the fray in the tablet market and receiving positive reviews of their own Surface tablet, we wonder if Apple has reached its limit for record sales.

 Some of the things that will account for Apple’s decrease in future sales are the weak economies around the world as discretionary income is limited and worries about the overall job market on people’s minds.
 Apple’s products are considered to be luxury items so their fortune will rise and fall with the overall health of the economy.

 In addition, we continue to see Apple suing Samsung as they continue to make an inroad into Apple’s coveted luxury space.
 This tells us that Apple is really worried about Samsung as a strong competitor and will do anything to prevent Samsung from eating their lunch.
 Some might argue Samsung is copying Apple’s products, but if there were to be the case why was Apple ordered to publish in the newspaper that Samsung did not copy its products and why only pick on Samsung, why not sue Google, HTC, Nokia and other competitors as vigorously as they have done to Samsung?